 Tour members to arrive at Melbourne Airport for a 12.00pm departure.
-We travel by coach to Ballarat, where we will visit Gail’s Patchwork Emporium, the oldest patchwork shop in Australia.
+We travel by coach to Ballarat, where we will visit Gail’s Patchwork Emporium the oldest patchwork shop in Australia.
 Gail has an eclectic eye and her fabric choices reflect this.
 We continue to Horsham, where we will stay for the next two nights.
-This evening we will enjoy a welcome dinner to meet Michelle Marvig and other tour members.
+This evening we will enjoy a welcome dinner to meet Linda Collins and other tour members

-The morning is free for exploration of Horsham.
-You can enjoy the Botanical Gardens or visit Makers Gallery, which features locally made art and craft items.
+The morning Linda will set up the project for the group.
+Late morning there will be time to visit Makers Gallery, which features locally made art and craft items.
 In the afternoon as we travel to Mildura, Michelle Marvig will explain to the group the details of our project.
 Mildura is located in north-western corner of Victoria, on the banks of the Murray River.

 This morning we enjoy a sightseeing tour of Mildura including a visit to the Rio Vista Historic House and a wine tasting at the Chateau Mildura Winery.
 We return to Mildura in time for lunch and in the afternoon we visit Lesley May’s Quilt shop.

-This morning we will continue our sightseeing of Broken Hill with a visit to White’s Mineral and Mining Museum, where will you meet colourful proprietor Kevin ‘Bushy’ White.
-We will then visit Broken Hill’s famous Royal Flying Doctor Service base.
+This morning we will continue our sightseeing of Broken Hill with a visit to White’s Mineral and Mining Museum, where you meet colourful proprietor Kevin ‘Bushy’ White.
+Then visit Broken Hill’s famous Royal Flying Doctor Service base.
 After time for lunch, we will travel to the fascinating old mining town of Silverton, now virtually a ghost town.
-A colourful local guide/raconteur will accompany us on this trip to visit the famous Silverton Hotel, which has featured in various movies and TV commercials.
+A colourful local guide/raconteur will accompany us on this trip where we will visit the famous Silverton Hotel, which has featured in various movies and TV commercials.

 This morning we will enjoy a sightseeing tour of Coober Pedy, with a local guide.
 The tour will include a visit to the Old Timers Mine, which includes a museum, machinery demonstration, and an opal showroom.
 We will also visit a working opal mine, an underground house, one or two underground churches, and one of the world’s most unusual golf courses.
 After lunch, we will travel by coach to an area called The Breakaways.
 The colours and shapes of the hills in this area create some of the most distinctive outback scenery in Australia.
 Parts of the movies Siam Sunset, Mad Max Beyond Thunderdome, & Ground Zero were all filmed in this area.

-This morning we enjoy a tour of Uluru and the surrounding area, with a local guide.
+This morning we enjoy a tour of Ayres Rock and the surrounding area, with a local guide.
 We will learn about Uluru’s history and hear stories of aboriginal mythological ancestors.
-Visit a couple of aboriginal rock art sites.
+We will visit a couple of aboriginal rock art sites.
 In the afternoon, we will visit the Uluru-Kata Tjuta Cultural Centre to view interesting displays, watch a short audio-visual presentation.
 Tonight we will get together for a very special dinner.
-Enjoy a glass of wine and a gourmet barbecue buffet as you watch the sun set in a blaze of reds and oranges over Uluru.
+Enjoy a glass of wine and a gourmet barbecue buffet as you watch the sun set in a blaze of reds and oranges over Ayres Rock.

 Today we depart the Red Centre and travel to Alice Springs.
 Alice Springs nestles in a valley in the beautiful MacDonnell Ranges, on the banks of the often dry Todd River.
 The vibrant town, which acts as the business centre of a vast area of Central Australia, has modern facilities and has a particularly good selection of cafés and restaurants.
 On arrival we check into our hotel.

-This morning we will visit the colourful Todd Mall Market.
-This outdoor market has a wide range of stalls selling crafts, clothing, art, food, jewellery and more.
+This morning we visit the Aboriginal Fabric Gallery, which has a really great selection of fabric.
 After lunch, we visit the Araluen Arts Centre, which showcases the beginning and continuing development of the Contemporary Aboriginal art movement, particularly in Central Australia.

 This morning after breakfast, we are transferred to Alice Springs Airport for flights back home.